Wahgew/TCSS-435-RL-Lunar-Lander/README.md

 - Mohammed Al-hamed

 ## Project Description
 We implement a Deep Q-Network (DQN) to train an agent to successfully land a lunar module in the LunarLander-v3 environment.
-The project also includes an implementation of [Extension Name], which aims to improve upon the vanilla DQN algorithm.
+The project also includes an implementation of Double DQN, which aims to improve upon the vanilla DQN algorithm.

 ### Environment
 - LunarLander-v3 from Gymnasium